EllaP1274/Software-Engineering-DevOps_Project/README.md

 # Software-Engineering-Agile_Project
-This project is for my Software Engineering &amp; Agile assignment
+This project is for my Software Engineering and Agile assignment

 To install python
 python3